mesos/chronos/docs/docs/api.md

 * Example: `curl -L -X PUT chronos-node:8080/scheduler/job/job_name?arguments=-debug`
 * Response: HTTP 204

+## Marking a job as successful

+You can manually mark a job as successful by issuing an HTTP request.
+If a job is marked successful, the success count of the job is incremented, the latest successful run time is updated, and all downstream dependencies are handled as if the job had completed executing the code in a standard run. the job normally runs.

+* Endpoint: ___/scheduler/job/success/<jobname>
+* Method: __PUT__
+* Query string parameters: `arguments` - jobname to be marked success
+* Example: `curl -L -X PUT chronos-node:8080/scheduler/job/success/request_event_counter_hourly`
+* Response: boolean (true or false depending on success of request)

 ## Adding a Scheduled Job

 The heart of job scheduling is a JSON POST request.